CodeForPhilly/balancer-main/evaluation/README.md

 [Extractiveness](https://huggingface.co/docs/lighteval/en/metric-list#automatic-metrics-for-generative-tasks):

 * Extractiveness Coverage:
+    - Extent to which a summary is derivative of a text
     - Percentage of words in the summary that are part of an extractive fragment with the article
 * Extractiveness Density:
+    - How well the word sequence can be described as series of extractions
+    - A summary might contain many individual words from the article and therefore have a high coverage.
+    - However, if arranged in a new order, the words of the summary could still be used to convey ideas not present in the article
     - Average length of the extractive fragment to which each word in the summary belongs
 * Extractiveness Compression:
     - Word ratio between the article and the summary
+    - Summarizing with higher compression is challenging as it requires capturing more precisely the critical aspects of the article text.

 API Performance: